 - Perform two contrasting solos or etudes (fast/slow), or one solo or etude with contrasting sections.
 Accompaniment is not allowed for instrumental auditions; each student must bring one additional copy of music to the audition for the adjudicators.
-Percussionists: bring your own sticks, and prepare the requested music on our website. - Prepare two major scales of the student's choice and the chromatic scale. - Sight-reading - In some cases, students may be asked to stay or return for additional evaluation.
+Percussionists: bring your own sticks, and prepare the requested music on our website. - Prepare two major scales of the student's choice and the chromatic scale. - Sight-reading. - The audition will also include time for the adjudicators to ask the students questions about training and goals. - In some cases, students may be asked to stay or return for additional evaluation.
 No additional preparation is necessary.